 Here Are Some of the Reasons That Most People Find Little to No Joy in Budgeting:

-- It takes a lot of self-motivation to get started.
+- It takes a lot of self-motivation to get started

-- It becomes a to-do list item that gets buried by more pressing tasks.
+- It becomes a to-do list item that gets buried

-- Personal finance can be boring!
+- Personal finance can feel boring

 So, how do we move from hating it to rolling up our sleeves and getting it done?
 After reading the list above, do you see at least one reason that rings true for you?
 We don’t want to do the things we don’t like; we want to do the fun stuff.